NYU Violets: Lacrosse

-Crew (Rowing)
+Crew (rowing)

 NYU has hosted a crew team for over a century, tracing its beginnings back to 1902.
 While initially the team was exclusively male, the sport would eventually expand to be coed decades later.
 Today, the team performs water practices on the Passaic River in Lyndhurst, New Jersey; while using NYU's three athletic facilities for its dry land workouts.
 They travel to multiple regattas in the fall and spring, including the Head of the Charles and Dad Vails where NYU takes on varsity crews like Yale University, Columbia University, and the University of Pennsylvania.

 Water polo

 NYU Men's and Women's Water Polo Team compete in the New York Division of the Collegiate Water Polo Association, National Collegiate Club/Division III.

-Attempts at reviving football
+Reviving football at NYU

 Unsuccessful attempts have been made at reviving NYU football at club level, both as an intramural activity and as an intercollegiate sport.
 From 1964 to 1966, NYU participated with Georgetown and Fordham in NYU's first attempt to play non-Division I football, reviving Georgetown football but not doing the same for NYU.

 The sale of NYU's University Heights campus in 1973 hampered further attempts to create a football team, due to scant recreational space downtown.
 Nevertheless, as recently as 2003 several students created a football club but struggled to find extra funding to defray expenses, find supporters, or reliable participants for practices and games (held at the East River Park football fields at 6th and FDR).

+As of 2025, club football has been revived as a sport at NYU and currently competes in competitions against other east coast college’s flag football teams.